nextcloud/ansible-collection-nextcloud-admin/roles/install_nextcloud/README.md

 ```

 _If you don't like rules..._
-Specify directly a full URL to the archive.
-The role will skip the url generation and download the archive. **Requires nextcloud_version_major to be set along**.
+Specify directly a path or full URL to the archive.
+The role will skip the url generation and copy from the control-host or download the archive. **Requires nextcloud_version_major to be set along**.

 #### Examples:
 - Download your own archive: